Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Dr Katrena Stephenson, Chief Executive Officer of the Local Government Association of Tasmania

-Professor Denise Fassett, Dean of the Faculty of Health at the University of Tasmania
+Professor Denise Fassett, Executive Dean of the College of Health and Medicine at the University of Tasmania

 Ms Kym Goodes, Chief Executive Officer of the Tasmanian Council of Social Services